pudly/schmopera-hugo/content/articles/in-review-ayre.md

 date = "2016-11-15T12:46:00+00:00"
 lastmod = "2016-11-15T14:16:00+00:00"
 publishDate = "2016-11-15T13:11:00+00:00"
-short_description = "This wasn't just \"Miriam sings beautifully,\" she brought us in and told us stories of life, danger, heartbreak, violence, and love.
+short_description = "This wasn&#039;t just &quot;Miriam sings beautifully,&quot; she brought us in and told us stories of life, danger, heartbreak, violence, and love.
 Miriam is - and always was - a flawless singer, but her acting in this show was unparalleled.
 Sensitive, candid, visceral, and dedicated to truth - all the things I crave in a theatrical performance." slug = "in-review-ayre" title = "In review: Ayre"
 +++